Over the next three years, more people in the US will turn age 65 than…

 Yes.
 In fact, Medicare Supplement Insurance is commonly called “Medigap” by private companies because it fills the “gap” in coverage that Medicare leaves.
 It helps with coinsurance, copayments, deductibles and other healthcare costs.
 Many people experience difficulties with full Medicare coverage, but Medicare Supplement Insurance can help.

-If you’re eligible for Medicare benefits, or if you’re close to fulfilling Medicare requirements, give Member Benefits a call to review your Medicare Supplement Insurance options.
+If you’re eligible for Medicare benefits, or if you’re close to fulfilling Medicare requirements, give Member Benefits a call or connect with a specialist to review your Medicare Supplement Insurance options.